CamachoDejay/teaching-bioimage-analysis-python/basic-data-handling-BAND/README.md

 S2.6 Run again the file

-## What is a Jupyter Notebook
+## What is a Jupyter Notebook?

-Jupyter notebooks are a great tool for interactive programming in Data Science.
-[Look at this great article.](https://towardsdatascience.com/the-complete-guide-to-jupyter-notebooks-for-data-science-8ff3591f69a4) You can think of them as interactive books where we can "attach" a Python environment and interactively run pieces of code.
-Lets do a small demo so it is easier to understand.
+Jupyter notebooks are an excellent tool for interactive programming in Data Science.
+You can explore this [informative article](https://towardsdatascience.com/the-complete-guide-to-jupyter-notebooks-for-data-science-8ff3591f69a4) to dive deeper into its benefits.
+Think of them as interactive notebooks where you can "attach" a Python environment and execute pieces of code in real-time, making it easy to visualize outputs and explore data.
+Let's do a small demo to better understand how they work.

 ## Installing jupyterlab in our virtual environment